voxpupuli/ra10ke/README.md

 Reads the Puppetfile in the current directory and installs them under the `path` provided as an argument.

+#### Limitations

+  * It works only with modules from the [Forge](https://forge.puppetlabs.com), and Git.
+  SVN modules will be ignored.
+  * Git support is explicitly SHA Ref and Tag supported.
+If tag is used it must follow `v0.0.0` convention, other wise it will be ignored.
+  * The version has to be specified explicitly.
+If it is omitted, or it is `:latest`, the module will be ignored.

 ### r10k:validate[path]
 The validate rake task will determine if the url is a valid url by connecting to the repository and verififying it actually exists and can be accessed.